thingsboard/thingsboard.github.io/docs/user-guide/integrations/send-data-external-mqtt-brokers.md

 and node from [here](https://nodejs.org/en/download/).

-Download the [**file**](/docs/user-guide/resources/mqtt-downlink-virtual-device.js) and run it with following command to launch virtual device:
+Download the [**file**](/docs/user-guide/resources/mqtt-downlink-virtual-device.js) and run it with following command to launch device emulator:

 ```bash
 node mqtt-downlink-virtual-device.js
 ```

-Note: virtual device should be put in the folder where node-modules is situated.
+Note: device emulator should be put in the folder where node-modules is situated.

 ### Work demonstration